 - Animate Information: Control the flow of information with animation.

 - Presentation Rehearsal: Practice in front of a small group.
 Receive feedback.

 - Body Language Skits: Learn about effective non-verbal communication.

 - Ask an Expert: Share presentation as a link.
 Peers ask questions.

 Use TechnoPresenter with unlimited users at your site.
 A site is a physical location such as classroom, school, learning center, daycare, library, or home.
 If you teach at multiple sites, you will need to purchase one set for each location.
-Download from the TechnoKids Library and transfer the files to all devices at your site.
+Access everything you need from TechnoHub, and transfer the files to all devices at your site.
 View the PDF teacher guides and workbooks digitally or print as many as you need.
 Files CANNOT be posted in public domain.